siran/writing/books/A Maxwell Universe/A Maxwell Universe - Part II/A Maxwell Universe - 296 Appendix C - The Emergence of Force and Charge.md

 ### Step 1: Isolating the Interaction

 We decompose the field into the Knot field ($\mathbf{E}_k, \mathbf{H}_k$) and the Background field ($\mathbf{E}_0, \mathbf{H}_0$).
 The Stress Tensor is quadratic.
-When expanded, the self-terms integrate to zero for a stable particle, and the background terms integrate to zero as they pass through unchanged.
+The self-terms integrate to zero for a stable particle, and the background terms integrate to zero as they pass through.
 The net driving force comes entirely from the **Interaction Tensor**:

 $$